bitjungle/openenigma/README.md

 output debug info over serial communication (via USB).
 It can also be set to emulate the Enigma M3 and Norenigma.

-To switch between Enigma M4 mode, M4 double stepping mode, M3 mode and Norenigma mode, use the upper left function key.
+To switch between Enigma M4, M4 double stepping, M3 and Norenigma mode, use the upper left function key.
 See the source code for additional documentation.

 ## Release Notes